clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 !!! question
     :question:
-    What is the approximate log2 ratio of the EGFR mutation?
+    What is the approximate log2 ratio of the EGFR mutation in the figure?

 !!! question
     :question: